lisawagner/react-redux-basics/README.md

       - Utilized *Axios*, an HTTP promise-based request library for sending and retrieving responses.
       - Refactored React v16.4 `<HOME>` functional component to a class based component in order to utilize the lifecycle method `<componentDidMount()>`
       - Added additional class based components where `<componentDidMount()>` is needed.
-      - Using react-router-dom v6 with React v16.4 became counter productive.
-Upgrading everyting would work with significant refactoring.
+      - Mixing recent(2022) packages with React v16.4 became counter productive.
+Upgrading everything would work with significant refactoring.
 Downgrading created a stable development environment more readily.
       - Added an image for testing purposes.

   4. State management with Redux